 Lebedinsky depended initially on a small volunteer board comprising members of St. Alban’s Church and the community.
 He invited talented musicians to perform, many whom he knew from his New England background and studies at Longy School of Music in Cambridge, MA.
 An important part of each concert was a reception held afterwards to meet musicians and enjoy refreshments.

-With Lebedinsky’s departure in 2010, Barbara Krumdieck stepped in as Music Director, sharing her love of music, especially Baroque.
-Krumdieck started playing the cello at the age of nine and later continued advanced studies at the Hilversum Conservatory in The Netherlands.
+With Lebedinsky’s departure in 2010, Barbara Krumdieck stepped in as Artistic Director, sharing her love of music, especially Baroque.
+Krumdieck started playing the cello at the age of fourteen and later continued advanced studies at the Hilversum Conservatory in The Netherlands.
 From there she performed in various venues throughout Europe and made recordings of 17th and 18th-century music.
 Under Krumdieck’s leadership the board expanded, and ticket sales, ASC and Davidson town grants, House concerts, and individual donations funded performers.
 The quality and diversity of music remained high, and audiences expanded.
 Music @ St. Alban's became a 501(c)3 organization.

 Today it is not unusual for the St. Alban’s church sanctuary to fill with music lovers for Sunday afternoon concerts.
 Audiences continue to meet and talk with performers after each concert, sipping wine or soft drinks and munching on snacks.
 The variety of music throughout the year offers a range of programming: Baroque, romantic, jazz, Celtic, and new music, performed by soloists, chamber groups, choirs, and vocalists, with instrumentation ranging from trumpet, to guitar, to piano.
 Pre-concert performances showcase young musicians still in school.
 Performers are local and regional as well and from more distant locales such as California’s Bay Area, Laramie, Wyoming, and New York City.